miwermi/credit-risk-analysis/README.md

 <img src="https://github.com/miwermi/credit-risk-analysis/blob/main/graphics/smoteenn.jpg" alt ="graphic">

 ### Ensemble Learning with Random Forest
-- Typical drawback of this method:
+- Typical drawback of this method: Complexity.
+Ensemble learning methods use combined methods to predict and are best used when *performance* on a predictive modeling project is the *most important outcome*.
+The reasoning for the higher performance is not always easy to decipher though, and depending on the size of the dataset, ensemble modeling can end up using far more resources.
 - Accuracy Score: **79%** (0.7885466545953005)
 - Confusion Matrix: